chientrm/com/README.md

 pnpm dev
 ```

-**Important for Drizzle ORM migrations:**
+**Drizzle ORM migrations:**

-> After changing your database schema, you must run:
+> After changing your database schema, you can now run Drizzle migrations directly using the drizzle-kit CLI (thanks to `drizzle.config.ts`).
+No need to build and run the app first!
 >
+> To push schema changes to your SQLite database:
+>
 > ```bash
-> pnpm build
+> pnpm drizzle-kit push:sqlite
-> node .
+> # or
+> npx drizzle-kit push:sqlite
 > ```
 >
-> at least once to apply migrations and hydrate the database.
-This step cannot be done from `pnpm dev` due to Vite's limitations with Node.js dynamic imports.
+> This will apply your schema changes and hydrate the database.
+You only need to run `pnpm build` and `node .` for production or to start the app normally.

 Build for production: